benjamin-korobkin/Korban-Shop/README.md

 You progress in levels if you can provide the correct animal(s) without flipping the card to see what animal(s) is/are required for the offering type.

-Copyright &copy; 2023.
+&copy; 2023.
 All rights reserved.